plusonelabs/calendar-widget/README.md

 * Added: "Abbreviate dates" option allows to have shorter date format for both Widget and Day headers.
 * Added: "Lock time zone" feature to show events in the same Time Zone when travelling to different time zones.
 * Added: "Show only the closest instance of a recurring event".
-Now, at last, we can set "Event Filters"->"Date range" to "One year", and your agenda won't be an endless list of the same events, as it was before...
+Now, at last, you can set "Event Filters"->"Date range" to "One year", and your agenda won't be an endless list of the same events, as it was before...
 * Improved: Use space or commas in "Hide based on keywords in a title".
 Place a text in single or